m-spilman/Journey/README.md

 <img src="read_me_images/map1.png" width="600">  <img src="read_me_images/map2.png" width="600">

 ### CORE
-This game is 100% font end.
+This game is 100% front end.
 State management is controlled using React.
 Everything else is 100% vanilla Javascript and custom CSS.
 There are no libraries or frameworks.

 # Development.
 ### 1. Game Board.